-The MRCCA program is a joint state, regional and local program that provides coordinated land use planning and zoning regulations for the 72-mile stretch of the Mississippi River through the 7-county metropolitan area covering 54,000 acres of land in 30 local jurisdictions.
-The MRCCA was designated a state critical area in 1976 to protect its natural, cultural and scenic resources.
-These resources are protected through development standards administered through local government land use plans and zoning ordinances.
+The MRCCA program provides land use planning and zoning regulations for the 72-mile stretch of the Mississippi River.
+The MRCCA became a state critical area in 1976 to protect its natural, cultural, and scenic resources.

-The MRCCA contains a diverse mix of residential, commercial, industrial and recreational uses, as well as river-related industry and transportation.
-Though the river corridor has been extensively developed, many intact and remnant natural areas remain, including:
+The MRCCA has residential, commercial, industrial, and recreational uses.
+It also includes river-related industry and transportation.
+Though the river corridor is developed, many intact and natural areas remain, including:

 - Bluffs